zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-04_en-US_COMPUTING_SPINOFFS.md

     → Quantum coherence is UNSTABLE in normal space
     → The environment actively "absorbs" quantum information → Superposition MUST collapse given enough time
-    → This is NOT just thermal—it's GEOMETRIC
+    → This is NOT just thermal, it's GEOMETRIC

     ┌────────────────────────────────────────────────────────────────────┐